Treating erectile dysfunction

 - are at risk of priapism – a painful erection that lasts for several hours

-- are also taking long lasting alpha-blockers – a medication that is used to treat a number of conditions, such as high blood pressure (hypertension)
+- are also taking long lasting alpha-blockers – a medication used to treat a number of conditions, such as high blood pressure (hypertension)

 Do not take PDE-5 inhibitors if you are also taking medicines or recreational drugs that contain nitrates.
 The combination of the two substances can have a dangerous effect on your heart.